C++98 Primer: Namespaces, References, and Scope Resolution

 Summary

-In this chapter, we learned three fundamental features of C++.
-Namespaces solve the name collision problem at the language level without introducing any runtime overhead—they are purely a compile-time "automatic prefix" mechanism.
-References provide aliases for variables, making function parameter passing safer and more concise than pointers, and const references can even bind to temporary objects and extend their lifetime.
-The scope resolution operator :: allows us to precisely specify "which name from which scope we want."
+In this chapter, we learned three basic features of C++.
+Namespaces solve naming conflicts at the language level without any runtime overhead—they are purely a compile-time "automatic prefix" mechanism.
+References provide aliases for variables; when passing function arguments, they are safer and more concise than pointers, and const references can even bind to temporary objects and extend their lifetime.
+The scope resolution operator :: allows us to specify exactly "which name in which scope" we want.

 None of these three features involve object-oriented programming; you can use them immediately when writing any C++ code—even the simplest "better C" style code.
-In the next article, we will look at two important improvements C++ made to function interface design: function overloading and default arguments.
+In the next article, we will look at two important improvements C++ makes to function interface design: function overloading and default parameters.